jiangtao/vue-chrome-extension-example/README.md

 # vue chrome extension example

-develop chrome extension with vue
+develop chrome extension with vue, based on [cucygh/vue-chrome-extension-example](https://github.com/cucygh/vue-chrome-extension-example).

+## why

+use less for our team, because the `node-sass` package is always downloaded slowly or with error in windows.

+## changelog

+- use less
+- remove gulp-imagemin
+- add background
+- etc...

 ## Installation